oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-2-base.md

 toc: true
 author: kubemen
 ---
-{% img alignright assets/landing-zone.png 400 400 "OCLOUD landing zone" %}
+{% imgx alignright assets/landing-zone.png 400 400 "OCLOUD landing zone" %}

 Oracle Cloud Infrastructure (OCI) is a programable data center, providing dedicated infrastructure in more than 30 locations world wide.
 The [share-nothing design][ref_sna] allows IT operators to launch [private clouds][ref_nist] on demand and enables enterprises to adopt managed services into an existing operation.
 This framework is inspired by the [CIS landing zone][oci_landing] and helps ITIL oriented organizations to build and launch private or public cloud services.